OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md

 ### Step 1: Create a tag set and tags

-Let's create a tag set called **Tenant importance** with some tags that represent different reasons why we might treat one tenant differently to others.
+Let's create a tag set calledÂ **Tenant importance** with some tags that represent different reasons why we might treat one tenant differently to others.

 1. Go to *Library > Tenant Tag Sets*
-2. Create a tag set called **Tenant importance** with the description:
+2. Create a tag set calledÂ **Tenant importance** with the description:
 *Allows you to have different customers that we should pay more or less attention to*
 3. Now add some tags to your tag set using these examples as a guide